 This course is designed to provide students with practical, hands-on experience in the pharmacy lab.
 Designed for students to practice and acquire various skills learned in the pharmacy technician program under the direct supervision of the pharmacy instructor.
 Student skills will be checked off as they are mastered including, but not limited to, receiving, interpreting and filling of prescriptions/medication orders for the inpatient and outpatient practice setting, pharmaceutical calculations review and IV Admixture of large volume, IV Piggyback and syringe doses using the laminar flow hood, inventory control systems and patient information/profile systems.
 Skill competencies assigned by the instructor must be completed to pass the course.
 Lab fee required.

 |PTN1948C||Basic Home Infusion Pharmacy|

 This course will include a study of intravenous delivery of therapy in the home setting as well as other therapies to include arterial, epidural and intrathecal.
 It will focus on patients and their clinical needs, physician treatment plans and collaboration with other healthcare providers.
-The foundation of infusion therapy will be discussed including anatomy, physiology, systems for administering parenteral products, reconstituting parenteral medications and infection control.
-Treatment modalities will include parenteral fluids, pharmacologic agents, nutritional solutions and preparation of chemotherapeutic agents using proper safety techniques.
+The foundation of infusion therapy will be discussed including anatomy, physiology, systems for administering parenteral production, reconstituting parenteral medications and infection control.
+Treatment modalities will include parenteral fluids and pharmacologic agents.
 Legal and ethical aspects of infusion practice will also be reviewed.
 Lab fee required.